tgbot-collection/SearchGram/README.md

 # Installation

 **Note: Because chat history should be kept private, we do not offer any public bots.**

+Please follow the steps below to install SearchGram on your own server.

+This guide will show you how to install SearchGram with our default search engine, MeiliSearch.

-**To learn how to use SearchGram in Docker, please refer to the [Docker.md](Docker.md)**
+**To learn how to use SearchGram in Docker with different search engine, please refer to the [Docker.md](Docker.md)**

-Please follow the steps below to install SearchGram:

 ## 1. Preparation